ascopes/java-compiler-testing/README.md

 - Ability to run compilation on real files, classpath resources, and in-memory files.
+- Provides support for `javac` and `ecj` out of the box, with the ability to support other JSR-199 implementations if desired.
+- Implements a fully functional JSR-199 Path JavaFileManager.
 - Fluent syntax for creating configurations, executing them, and inspecting the results.
 - Integration with AssertJ for fluent assertions on compilation